transittechies/transittechies.github.io/_events/transit-techies-nyc-9.md

 Daniel Ramteke will present Underway NYC and how it consumes the real-time MTA feeds.
 If you would like to download the app in advance, visit [https://underway.nyc/download](https://underway.nyc/download).

-Indraneel Purohit will discuss the work that SharedStreets has been doing, and focus specifically on their open-source Road Closures tool for cities to produce data on road closures easily and consistently.

 As always, after the speakers we'll open the floor to announcements anyone might have!

 ## Speakers and Links